edwardswanson/microserviceA/README.md

     - python3 diceroller.py

-How to send data to the server (microservice):
+How to connect and send data to the server (microservice):
   - To send data to the server, the client needs to make sure it's on the right port (localhost) and set up ZMQ socket connections.
   - For example, the client can run python code similar to this import zmq